-- A. Serious misconduct of any kind. - B. Commission of fraud, such as playing under an assumed name, falsifying information on rosters or giving false information to program and game officials. - C. Physical violence by any person, involving officials, other participants or spectators proceeding, during or following a game. - D. The Football Commissioner will conduct a hearing on all ejections.
+- C. Physical violence by any person, involving officials, other participants or spectators proceeding, during or following a game. - D. The Football Commissioner will conduct a hearing on all ejections.
 The accused party must appear before the Football Commissioner and may be represented by no more than two representatives of his choice.